-If you have been taking a cold sip of that sweet H2O, and you are suddenly feeling that something isn’t feeling really quite right, you may be in for a nasty surprise.
+You may have been taking a cold sip of that sweet H2O, and you are suddenly feeling that something isn’t feeling quite right.
+You may be in for a nasty surprise.

-It’s not like you went out the night before and had an excessive amount of alcohol to drink, in which case it may be a little bit easier to understand why everything feels like it is hurting just a little too much.
+It’s not like you went out the night before and had an excessive amount of alcohol to drink.
+In that case, it may be easier to understand why everything feels like it is hurting just a little too much.

-We’d also like to actually get into a couple of the reasons why you may be feeling this pain, and what you can do about it in order to make sure that you are addressing the underlying issues.
+We’d also like to get into a couple of the reasons why you may be feeling this pain.
+Here’s what you can do about it to make sure that you are addressing the underlying issues.

 However, we’ll talk more about that as we get to that specific section of the article.
-For now, we just wanted to let you know that there actually is a connection, and that we haven’t gone fully off brand in order to write this article.
+For now, we just wanted to let you know that there is a connection.
+We haven’t gone fully off-brand to write this article.

-There are certain situations where it is especially important that you make sure that it is not lead poisoning or exposure that you are dealing with, especially if you have just recently removed a plaster wall or you found hairline cracks that you repaired in your old home, which could be an indication that you didn’t take the necessary steps to protect yourself against lead poisoning.
+You must make sure that it is not lead poisoning or exposure that you are dealing with.
+If you have recently removed a wall or found hairline cracks you repaired in your home, it could be a reason.
+Perhaps you didn’t take the necessary steps to protect yourself against lead poisoning.

-Pregnant women should also be especially careful that they aren’t doing anything that would expose them to elevated lead levels.
-Perhaps you were removing old paint without properly protecting your airways against the dust that it would generate if you weren’t using one of these chemical solutions to help you out.
+Pregnant women should also be especially careful not to do anything that would expose them to elevated lead levels.
+Perhaps you removed old paint without properly protecting your airways against the dust.
+Remodeling generates a bunch of dust if you aren’t using one of these chemical solutions to help you out.

-However, it could also be that the pain that you are feeling is entirely unrelated to lead exposure.
-Read on to get a better understanding of the most likely sources that could be causing these issues.
+However, it could also be that the pain you feel is entirely unrelated to lead exposure.
+Read on to understand better the most likely sources that could be causing these issues.

 Is your pain occurring at a specific time of the day or does it simply seem to happen at random?